celebrity

 So, now we know all about cupping — but does it *actually* work?
 Are all these benefits backed by ✨science✨?

-Well, in 2012, there was this huge review on cupping - involving 135 studies.
+Well, in 2012, there was this huge review on cupping, involving 135 studies.
 It was found that the therapy was not only beneficial for muscle pains and aches but also conditions such as shingles, facial paralysis, acne and spinal issues.

 However, since then experts have said that more studies are needed to prove its effectiveness.
 So, the (science) jury is still out.

 But!
 That doesn't mean it doesn't work.
 You'll find that many people tout the benefits of cupping when it comes to pain relief and assisting in recovery.
-And, hey - if it's good enough for the athletes, then it's good enough for us!
+And, hey — if it's good enough for the Olympic athletes, then it's good enough for us!

 "Cupping isn't only performed on professional athletes; it is performed on any person who wants it.
 Some people receive it for general health to keep the blood flowing optimally, whereas some people have it performed for specific aches, pains or injuries," said Capriotti.

-"Whatever you are receiving cupping for, it is highly recommended to have it performed by a fully trained professional (such as a Chinese medicine practitioner); this will ensure side-effects do not occur, and results are optimal."
+"Whatever you are receiving cupping for, it is highly recommended to have it performed by a fully trained professional (such as a Chinese medicine practitioner).
+This will ensure side-effects do not occur, and results are optimal."

 ADVERTISEMENT